w3f/jam-milestone-delivery/deliveries/milestone-delivery-template.md

 ## Documentation checklist

->Please check the boxes to confirm that you have provided all the required documentation, providing direct links whenever possible.
-Please do **NOT** include links to private documents.
+>Please check the boxes to confirm that you have provided all the required documentation, providing direct links whenever possible. **DO NOT** include links to private documents.

->Chose the relevant option (e.g Option A | Option B |etc.) and delete the rest.
+>Chose the relevant option(s) (e.g Option A | Option B | etc.) and delete the rest.

 We declare: